bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 ## Career Connection

-During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with Career Services and how this material will apply to them in their future careers.
+During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with Career Services and how this material will be applicable to them in their future career.

 Remind students that they should reach out to their Career Director and meet with them often throughout the boot camp to help prepare their professional materials.
 Students can also [sign up for workshops](https://careerservicesonlineevents.splashthat.com/).